googleapis/langchain-google-alloydb-pg-python/samples/migrations/migrate_pgvector_to_alloydb.md

     )
     ```

-    You can refer to the [API Reference](https://cloud.google.com/python/docs/reference/langchain-google-alloydb-pg/latest/langchain_google_alloydb_pg.engine.AlloyDBEngine#langchain_google_alloydb_pg_engine_AlloyDBEngine_ainit_vectorstore_table) for any vector store customisations.
+    You can refer to the [API Reference](https://cloud.google.com/python/docs/reference/langchain-google-alloydb-pg/latest/langchain_google_alloydb_pg.engine.AlloyDBEngine#langchain_google_alloydb_pg_engine_AlloyDBEngine_ainit_vectorstore_table) for more customization options.

-3. Create a vector store object to interact with the new data.
+3. **Create a vector store object to interact with the new data.**

-    > **_NOTE:_** The Fake Embeddings embedding service is only used to initialise a vector store object, not to generate any embeddings.
-The embeddings are directly copied from the PGVector database.
+    > **_NOTE:_** The `FakeEmbeddings` embedding service is only used to initialise a vector store object, not to generate any embeddings.
+The embeddings are copied directly from the PGVector database.

     ```python
     from langchain_google_alloydb_pg import AlloyDBVectorStore